Beautiful spacious studios for hire

 CDS will enable its Artist Members to curate short form professional education opportunities from January 2018.
 This bursary will also enable CDS Artist Member Kitty Fedorec to bring Technique Exchange back to CDS.

-CDS Projects Producer Natalie Huntley-Clarke and independent writer and producer Mary Paterson are leading a new initiative to explore co-operative structures for independent producers.
+CDS Projects Producer Natalie Huntley-Clarke and independent writer and producer Mary Paterson are leading a new initiative to explore co-operative structures for independent producers called the Producers’ Mutual.
 This nine-month pilot programme aims to explore a membership work-share initiative for UK performance producers.